 Saskatchewan Solar or Wind-powered Water Pump Grant for Farms

 Bringing power lines out to remote wells or streams can be costly.
 Solar or wind-powered water pumps can offer an economical, safe, reliable and environmentally friendly alternative.
 SaskPower offers a grant of 50% of costs above $500, to a maximum of $500, toward the purchase and installation of a complete solar or wind-powered water pumping system for farm livestock watering facilities.

 Yukon Micro-Generation Program

 Micro-generation in the Yukon Territory refers to the small-scale generation of electricity (depending on location the size limit is between 5 kW and 50 kW).
-It is not quite net-metering, but comes close since it pays for overproduction at decent rates.
+It is not quite net-metering, but comes close since it allows offsetting ones energy use and pays for overproduction at decent rates.
 It can be used to supplement power from the grid or as an alternative source of energy.
-Where system size allows, surplus generation is exported to the grid for annual reimbursement.
-Rates are as follows: $0.21 per kWh for Yukon’s Integrated (Hydro) System and $0.30 per kWh for Communities powered primarily by diesel.
-This allows Yukon residents to offset their electrical consumption with locally generated power.
+Where system size allows, surplus generation is exported to the grid for annual reimbursement, and up to 65% of modelled consumption is allowed.
+Rates are not published (that we can find), talk to your electrical provider for those.

 Yukon Rural Electrification and Telecommunications Program